Makktu/FlashText/README.md

 - Cannot tap anywhere on screen during message display to return to main app screen (Android)
 - Animation of messages is jerky and out of sync with time intervals (Android)

-# Planned additions for future versions:
+# Planned additions for version 1.2:

-- Display to pause briefly at extra spaces and the end of sentences (optional for user)
-- TICKERTAPE DISPLAY OPTION
+- Random colour selection option
-- User-selectable fonts
+- overhauled UI

-# required additions:

-- Prevent display sleep (optional for user - iPad is poor for this)